Mathi27/karkakasadara/docs/index.md

 # Mathi dev :fontawesome-regular-face-laugh-wink:

  - [x] Open Source Software Initiative
  - [x] Free Education for All

 !!! note
+    - [x] Open for Contribution of Landing page !

     This site is currently under active development.
     Contributors are welcome to join and support the effort!